foliant-docs/foliantcontrib.downloadfile/README.md

 ```

 `fail_fast`
 :   When `true`, build will be stopped if any file can't be downloaded.
 If `false` ­— unavailable files will be just skipped.
+Doesn't affect `!download` tag, this one will always break the build on errors.
 Default: `true`.

+`ignore_ssl_errors`
+:   Switch to `true` to skip SSL certificate check.
+Default: `false`.

 `queue`
 :   list of files to download.
 Each file is represented by a dictionary with the following fields: